Guidance System in Finland

 OVERVIEW

 The main aim of all guidance and counselling in Finland is to support individuals in making educational choices and managing their careers based on the principle of lifelong learning.
 Everybody in Finland is entitled to guidance and counselling services regardless of whether they are studying, working, unemployed or outside of the labour market.
 The public education and employment authorities and education providers, normally municipalities, are the main actors responsible for guidance and counselling services.
 Their functions and goals are mutually complementary.
-Education and training institutions bear the main responsibility for guidance and counselling of pupils and students, whereas the Employment and Economic Development Offices are primarily intended for those outside education and training.
+Education and training institutions bear the main responsibility for guidance and counselling of pupils and students, whereaspublic employment services provided by the Employment and Economic Development Offices (TE Offices) and municipalities are primarily intended for those outside education and training.

 The youth sector is involved in offering information, guidance, and counselling to young people.
 These services are provided by municipalities and various organisations.
 There are almost 70 One-Stop Guidance Centers across Finland providing information and guidance fast and based on need for persons under 30 years of age.

 POLICY

 In Finland, there is a strong legal basis for guidance service provision across all levels of education and training from general to higher education and for the services to be provided by the employment administration such as vocational guidance and career planning.
-Also, the youth information and guidance services offered by municipalities are stipulated by legislation.

 SERVICES AND PRACTICES